 Children leave Newberries fully prepared for the next step in their lives and beyond.
 They will have gained a desire to learn and succeed through decision making and self-evaluation as they strive to be lifelong learners.

-Using our drivers as direction, we designed our curriculum to provide our children with the necessary skills to be ready for the next step in their learning journey.
-While our curriculum overview documents show what is taught in each year group and the progressions in each subject throughout the school, these are only part of the provision we offer at Newberries Primary School.
-Through discussion with our stakeholders, we continually look at ways in which we can offer new opportunities for our children to learn.
+Using our drivers as direction, we designed our curriculum to provide our children with the necessary knowledge and skills to be ready for the next step in their learning journey.
+While our curriculum planning documents show what is taught in each year group and the progressions in each subject throughout the school, these are only part of the provision we offer at Newberries Primary School.
+Through discussion with our stakeholders, we continually look at ways in which we can offer new and memorable opportunities for our children to learn.